huaminghuangtw/Evergreen-Notes/Permanent-Notes/Leaders are readers.md

 * Prefer “audiobooks” over “physical books”
 	* Listening is a better way to read
 * Use information dense areas [^1] or sight words [^2] to fill/prime your brain with the relevant context/patterns
 * When you read something helpful, write to the author—a simple act that can yield meaningful results.
 By expressing your appreciation, you foster **real human connection**, reminding the creator that their work matters.
 This small gesture also helps **reinforce your learning**, as explaining why something resonated deepens understanding.
 Additionally, it can **open doors** to potential mentorships, collaborations, or friendships.
 Because most readers remain silent, your gratitude will be **rare—and memorable**.
-Whether it’s a bestselling writer or a niche blogger, reaching out strengthens a culture of appreciation and may spark unexpected opportunities.
+Whether it's a bestselling writer or a niche blogger, reaching out strengthens a culture of appreciation and may spark unexpected opportunities.
 * Read summary on…
 	* Wikipedia Page
 	* Amazon Book Reviews